AdaptableTools/example-adaptable-angular-aggrid/README.md

 > Note: This requires the use of the [Charts Plugin](https://docs.adaptabletools.com/docs/plugins/chart/chart-plugin)

 ### Action Column
-An [Action Column](https://docs.adaptabletools.com/docs/adaptable-functions/action-column-function) called 'Action' has been provided.
+An [Action Column](https://docs.adaptabletools.com/docs/adaptable-modules/action-column-module) called 'Action' has been provided.
 It uses 3 functions provided:
 - A render predicate so that it does not display if Status is 'Completed'
 - A render function so the button displays differently whether Status is 'Pending' or 'Rejected'
 - A clicked funciton which will change the Status of the Trade (based on current Status)

-### Flashing Cell
+### Flashing Alerts
-Three Columns have [Flashing Cell](https://docs.adaptabletools.com/docs/adaptable-functions/flashing-cell-function) applied: 'Bid', 'Ask', 'Price'
+Three Columns have [Flashing Alerts](https://docs.adaptabletools.com/docs/adaptable-modules/alert-module#flashing-alerts) applied: 'Bid', 'Ask', 'Price'

 All use bespoke colours.

 ### Shortcut
-One [Shortcut](https://docs.adaptabletools.com/docs/adaptable-functions/shortcut-function) has been created on Numeric columns.
+One [Shortcut](https://docs.adaptabletools.com/docs/adaptable-modules/shortcut-module) has been created on Numeric columns.

 It will multiply the existing cell value by 1,000,000 when the 'M' is clicked

 > Try it by typing 5M into a Notional column cell

- Cell Validation
+ Validation Alert
-A [Cell Validation Rule](https://docs.adaptabletools.com/docs/adaptable-functions/cell-validation-function) has been provided for the 'Bid Offer Spread' and 'Notional' columns.
+A [Validation Alert](https://docs.adaptabletools.com/docs/adaptable-modules/alert-module#alert-as-validation) has been provided for the 'Bid Offer Spread' and 'Notional' columns.

 It will constrain any new value to be positive.